blekhmanlab/biomehorizon/index.md

 ## through Genus.
 ## Levels without classification have NA values.
 ## You can supply a vector of strings each with the entire taxonomy of a microbe,
-## with levels separated by semicolons, or a table with columns for each taxonomic level
+## with levels separated by semicolons, or a table with columns for each taxonomic level where the first
+## column is the OTU ID.
+Columns do not need defined names.
 ## Supports classification up to Subspecies (8 levels)
 head(taxonomysample_diet)
 ```